 Thirroul Railway Institute

 The Thirroul Railway Institute Preservation Society (TRIPS) helped restore the Thirroul Railway Institute Hall and manages its use.
 The society have a program of events to celebrate the hall’s centenary in 2020.

 Listen to the Thirroul Railway Institute’s stories here.

-Paul has lived in the Northern suburbs all his life and has seen changes in the village of Thirroul.
+Paul has resided in the Northern suburbs all his life and has seen changes in the village of Thirroul.

 Syd has given more than 40 years of voluntary service to Bulli Hospital as a board member, auxiliary committee member, and fund raiser.
 One of the hospital’s wards was named in his honour and he has been awarded an OAM for his service.
 This is a recording of a speech Syd made about the history of Thirroul at a Bulli Rotary Club meeting in 1997.

 Rube was the first female alderman of Wollongong City Council.
 She also became the first female driving instructor for the Ford Motor Company in Australia and was awarded an OAM in 1993.
 In this interview from 1970 Rube talks of her childhood and adolescent years in Bulli.